Robrowno/project-lambda/README.md

 I hit bumps along the way on this project, being my very first website.
 I couldn't have got it to where it is today without the help of the following people:

-- My Code Institute Mentor: Adegbenga Adeye
+- My Code Institute Mentor: **Adegbenga Adeye**
-- My London Coding Community Mentor: Harry Dhillon
+- My London Coding Community Mentor: **Harry Dhillon**
-- Esteph, from the London Coding Community, who took the time out of her day to help me with problems in my code
+- **Esteph**, from the London Coding Community, who took the time out of her day to help me with problems in my code
-- Alexey Kuzmis, also from the London Coding Community, who helped with layout idea brainstorming at the start of the project
+- **Alexey Kuzmis**, also from the London Coding Community, who helped with layout-idea brainstorming at the start of the project
--

 ---